AngleProtocol/merkl-docs/mechanisms/campaigns/erc20-mechanisms.md

 With Merkl, you can create what we call ERC20 campaigns -  campaigns where users are rewarded based on their time-weighted balance of a token.

-These campaigns, in their simplest form, are equivalent to classical `StakingRewards` contracts and can serve a wide range of use cases: providing liquidity in constant product formula decentralized exchanges (like UniswapV2).
+These campaigns, in their simplest form, are equivalent to classical `StakingRewards` contracts and can serve a wide range of use cases: providing liquidity in constant product formula decentralized exchanges (like Uniswap V2).
 With Merkl forwarding technology, this simple mechanism can be extended to seamlessly support rewarding tokens staked in periphery contracts or blacklisting some addresses.

 ## ERC20 Campaign Design

-In Merkl ERC20 Campaigns, users holding an ERC20 token - that is incentivized by an incentivize provider -  in their wallets are rewarded based on their token balance.
+In Merkl ERC20 Campaigns, users holding an ERC20 token - that is incentivized by an incentive provider -  in their wallets are rewarded based on their token balance.
 Reward distribution is proportional to the percentage of the total token supply a user holds.

 For example, if a user holds 1% of the total token supply for a period of time, they are eligible for 1% of the reward pool for this period of time.